 |Features||Full root access, DirectAdmin control panel, unmanaged hosting|

 |Best for||Affordable month-to-month hosting|

-InterServer is one of those VPS providers that seemed to have it all – low prices, freedom of configuration, and good performance.
-While it kept its promises regarding the first two factors, it could’ve done better with the last one.
+InterServer is one of those Java hosting providers that seemed to have it all – reasonable price, freedom of configuration, and good performance.
+While it kept its promises regarding the first two factors, it could've done better with the last one.
 Even so, it’s still worthy of consideration as a Java hosting provider for personal projects.

 So what makes it so tempting to land it among the other best Java hosts?

 - InterServer’s power lies within the fact that it’s fully configurable.
 You just purchase as many slices as you think you need.
 That makes it super easy for you to scale it up whenever you want to – you can get up to 16 CPU cores and 16TB of bandwidth

 - Simple Java installs and deployments via Webuzo

 - InterServer offers only a month-to-month billing option.
 Not only do you have no commitments, but you also pay the same price every month, as there are no renewal rates.

 - This provider also gives you full access to your server, and you can install the DirectAdmin control panel for free.

 - InterServer also offers cPanel and Plesk control panels.
 However, these will set you back $15/month and $10/month, respectively.